isomerpages/moe-sshideasfestival/_events/Week 1 (20 – 24 March)/Insights and Applications from Computational Social Science.md

 </tr>
 </tbody>
 </table>
-<p>This event, comprising one or two brief lectures followed by a panel discussion
+<p>This event, comprising brief lectures followed by a panel discussion with
-with researchers from SMU and A*STAR, will examine scientific and practical issues involving insights and applications from the emerging field of computational social science (CSS), with a focus on the research, practice, and policy contexts of Singapore.
+researchers from SMU and A*STAR, will examine scientific and practical issues involving insights and applications from the emerging field of computational social science (CSS), with a focus on the research, practice, and policy contexts of Singapore.
 Drawing on examples from the ongoing research on